powercodeacademy/activerecord-associations-review/README.md

 Remember, if you used the `build_` option, you'll need to persist your new `author` with `#save`.

-These methods are also documented in the [Rails Associations Guide][guides_associations].
+These methods are also documented in the [Rails Associations Guide](https://guides.rubyonrails.org/association_basics.html).

 ### Collection Convenience